-Outstanding Shares
+Outstandina Shares

-As of June 30, 2018, there were 78,045 shares of common stock issued and outstanding held of record by 86 stockholders.
-This amount excludes our outstanding shares of convertible preferred stock, which will convert into 2,850,280 shares of common stock in connection with the closing of this offering.
-Based on the number of shares of common stock outstanding as of June 30, 2018, and assuming (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 2,850,280 shares of common stock, (ii) the conversion of approximately \$14.4 million aggregate principal amount of outstanding convertible promissory notes plus accrued interest thereon into 3,203,107 shares of common stock (based on the initial public offering price of \$6.125 per unit and a conversion date of June 30, 2018), and (iv) the issuance by us of 3,360,000 units in this offering, there will be 9,491,432 shares of common stock outstanding upon the completion of this offering (including shares of common stock included in the units).
+As of March 31, 2018, there were 3,318,349 shares of common stock issued and outstanding held of record by 85 stockholders.
+This amount excludes our outstanding shares of convertible preferred stock, which will convert into 121,992,497 shares of common stock in connection with the closing of this offering.
+Based on the number of shares of common stock outstanding as of March 31, 2018, and assuming (i) the automatic conversion of all of our outstanding shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), (ii) the conversion of approximately \$13.4 million aggregate principal amount of outstanding convertible prospectus) and a conversation date of , 2018), and (v) the issuance by us of shares of common stock witstanding public offering, there will be shares of common stock witstanding upon the completion of this prospectus) and a conversation date of , 2018), and (v) the issuance by us of shares of common stock witstanding upon the completion of this offering.